-The new driver license security requirements relating to identity and legal presence in this country began on March 5, 2012.
-Anyone applying for a new or renewed driver's license will be required to provide an original or certified copy of documents proving the person's legal name, date of birth, legal presence in the U.S.A., social security number, and two forms of proof of principal residence address in the State of Hawaii.

-Federal Law requires this evidence to be presented every 16 years or at every other renewal for a Real ID compliant license or at each renewal, if legal presence is temporary.
+The new driver's license security requirements relating to identity and legal presence in this country began on March 5, 2012 under the Federal REAL ID Act and Hawaii laws.
+Anyone applying for a new REAL ID compliant driver's license or instruction permit, will be required to provide an original or certified copy of documents proving the person's legal name, date of birth, legal presence in the U.S.A., social security number, and two forms of proof of principal residence address in the State of Hawaii.
+A Real ID compliant license may be used as acceptable identification for federal purposes, such as boarding an aircraft or to enter certain federal facilities.
+A Real ID compliant license may be renewed by mail but drivers must appear in person no later than every sixteen years so that an updated photograph can be taken.
+If legal presence is temporary, renewal applicants applying for a Real ID license must appear in person for every renewal.

 Names must be the same on all documents.
-If different, you must submit the document that connects the name such as marriage certificate or court document.
+If different, you must submit the document that connects the names, such as marriage certificate or court document.

-Common examples of acceptable documents to establish Legal Name, Date of Birth and Legal Presence are: birth certificate or valid U.S. passport, Social Security Number: Social Security Card, Principal Residence in Hawaii (two documents are required: each must include your name and principle residence address in Hawaii): a current utility bill, telephone bill, bank statement or medical statement.
-The principal address is the location where you currently reside even if the residence location is temporary.

-More information about acceptable documents can be obtained at web site: http://HIDLDocs.com
+Common examples of acceptable documents to establish Legal Name, Date of Birth and Legal Presence are: birth certificate or valid U.S. passport; Social Security Number: Social Security Card; Principal Residence in Hawaii (two documents are required; each must include your name and principal residence address in Hawaii): a current utility bill, telephone bill, bank statement or medical statement.
+More information about acceptable documents can be obtained at the website: https://hidot.hawaii.gov/driverslicense.

+The principal address is the location where you currently reside in Hawaii, even if the residence location is temporary.
 Documents used to show principal residence address must include your name and principal residence address in Hawaii.